 U.S.-Russia Trade Facts

-U.S. foreign direct investment (FDI) in Russia (stock) was $14.8 billion in 2018, a 6.6% increase from 2017.
-U.S. direct investment in Russia is led by manufacturing, wholesale trade, and nonbank holding companies.
+U.S. foreign direct investment (FDI) in Russia (stock) was $14.4 billion in 2019, a 2.6% increase from 2018.
+U.S. direct investment in Russia is led by manufacturing, wholesale trade, and information services.

-Russia's FDI in the United States (stock) was $4.6 billion in 2018, up 2.6% from 2017.
+Russia's FDI in the United States (stock) was $4.4 billion in 2019, down 1.9% from 2018.
 There is no information on the distribution of Russia FDI in the U.S.